celo-org/celo-composer/packages/hardhat/README.md

 1. Write your contracts in `./contracts`.
 2. Update contract deployment scripts in `./deploy`.
 3. Run a local development Celo chain with `yarn devchain`.
 You can print the addresses of the [Celo protocol contracts](https://github.com/celo-org/celo-monorepo/tree/master/packages/protocol) with `npx @terminal-fi/celo-devchain --test`.
 4. Deploy contracts with `yarn deploy`.
+Optionally add the reset flag (`yarn deploy --reset`) to overwrite previous deployment info.
 The default deployment network is specified in `hardhat.config.js`.
-You can overwrite previous deployments and redeploy when there are changes to the deployment script or contracts automatically by running `yarn deploy-reset-watch`.
+You can also overwrite previous deployments and redeploy when there are changes to the deployment script or contracts automatically by running `yarn deploy-reset-watch`.
 You can specify a specific network deployment directly with

 ```shell
 npx hardhat --network [network] deploy